igroff/epiquery/README.md

 ## Important things to remember

+* If you're trying to get this to run locally, you probably shouldn't be.
+If you're still trying you probably want to see the Environment ( Configuration ) section at the bottom.
 * The query service is available externally, currently it's protected by the Auth Proxy and you'll need to know the password to connect.
 * You can cause the service to connect to an arbitrary MySQL or MSSQ